nielrenned/sage-witt-vectors/README.md

 # Sage Witt Vectors

-This is an implementation of the algorithms in Luís Finotti's paper *Computations with Witt Vectors and the Greenberg Transform* in SageMath.
+This is a SageMath implementation of the algorithms in Luís Finotti's paper *Computations with Witt Vectors and the Greenberg Transform*.
 There is an implementation in Magma [here](https://github.com/lrfinotti/witt).

 # Documentation